Viper Documentation

 @handle (e.g., @alpha_calls).

-- Set the buy amount per call (SOL for Solana, ETH for Base/Ethereum, BNB for BSC).
+- Set the buy amount per call (SOL for Solana, ETH for Base/Ethereum, BNB for BSC, HYPE for Hyperliquid).

 - Optionally enable Take Profit (see Take Profit).